Basicprogrammer10/afire-compress/README.md

 # afire-compress

-🦄 afire middleware to compress outgoing HTTP traffic
+🦄 afire middleware to compress outgoing HTTP traffic.

 Supports `Gzip`, `Deflate`, and `Brotli`.
 Make sure this is the first middleware added to a server.